organisciak/BookwormDB/STATIC/Tokens.md

 ### The master regex.

-This code is implemented in python as follows:
+This code is implemented in python as follows.
+One note: this requires the python `regex` module to support unicode regular expression phrases such as `\p{L}` (which matches any unicode letter in any language, and forms the basis for the codes below).
+So although some of the code below *appears* to use the `re` module, the prefix (in `bookworm/tokenizer.py`).

 ``` {python}
 import regex as re